 1. Outline

 The KIT Speaking Test Corpus (KISTEC) is developed by Katsunori Kanzawa at the Kyoto Institute of Technology (KIT) and his team.
-It contains transcribed speech responses to the KIT Speaking Test, a computer-based English speaking test administered to all first-year undergraduates at KIT.
+It contains transcribed speech responses to the KIT Speaking Test, a computer-based semi-direct English speaking test administered to all first-year undergraduates at KIT.

 This project has been approved by the KIT Research Ethics Review Board.
 Only the speech responses from examinees who have agreed to the project are used for the corpus.